Skip to main content

 This comprehensive guide to matcha answers all your questions: what it really is, its history, how it’s grown and processed, its health benefits, and—most importantly—how to choose and prepare matcha properly to get the most out of it.

-Written by the team at Milia Matcha, a French brand specializing in premium Japanese matcha, this guide has one goal: to give you all the information you need to understand, choose, and prepare your matcha—with full confidence.
+Written by the team at Milia Matcha, a French brand specializing in premium Japanese matcha, this guide has one goal: to give you all the information you need to understand, choose, and prepare your matcha with confidence.

 Understanding Matcha